-- a) Play goes back to the original inbound spot on the sideline and game/ forty second clocks are reset to the original times and possession remains with Team A. - b) The inbound is awarded to Team B at the original inbound spot on sideline with the game/ forty second clocks reset to the original times. - 6.42.2 After the ball has been inbounded by Team A, the referee calls a foul.
+- a) Play goes back to the original inbound spot on the sideline and game/ forty second clocks are reset to the original times and possession remains with Team A. - b) The inbound is awarded to Team B at the original inbound spot on the sideline with the game/ forty second clocks reset to the original times. - 6.42.2 After the ball has been inbounded by Team A, the referee calls a foul.
 At that point, the referee realizes the clock and forty second clock did not start and sanctions the foul but does not change time.
-Is this correct if the foul is: - a) An offensive foul called on A1? - b) A defensive foul called on B2?
+Is this correct if the foul is: - a) An offensive foul called on A1. - b) A defensive foul called on B2.

-- a) No. This is a correctable error and play goes back to the point of the inbound, no penalty is sanctioned. - b) No. This is a correctable error and play goes back to the point of the inbound, no penalty is sanctioned. - 6.42.3 After A2 just committed a flagrant foul it was discovered that the forty second clock had not started and therefore a correctable error occurred.
+- a) No. This is a correctable error and play goes back to the point of the inbound, no penalty is sanctioned and the game clock and forty second clock are reset. - b) No. This is a correctable error and play goes back to the point of the inbound, no penalty is sanctioned and the game clock and forty second clock are reset. - 6.42.3 After A2 just committed a flagrant foul it was discovered that the forty second clock had not started and therefore a correctable error occurred.
 Is the referee correct to go back to the play when the error occurred and take back/ erase the flagrant foul?

+Answer: Yes

-Answer: Yes - 6.42.4 After A2 commits a disqualifying foul it is discovered that the forty second clock did not start; the coach identifies that a correctable error has occurred.
+6.42.4 After A2 commits a disqualifying foul it is discovered that the forty second clock did not start; the coach identifies that a correctable error has occurred.
 Is the referee correct to go back to the play when the error occurred and erase the disqualifying foul?

-Answer: No. The error should be corrected but the disqualifying foul will stand
+Answer: No. The error should be corrected but the disqualifying foul will stand.